open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API.rst

 #. :code:`eventChannelArray`
 #. :code:`spikeChannelArray`

-The GUI will then call :code:`createEventChannels()` and :code:`createSpikeChannels()`, to allow the plugin to optionally append its own :code:`EventChannel` or :code:`SpikeChannel` objects to these arrays.
-The plugin should override these methods if it generates event or spike data.

-Finally, the GUI will call :code:`GenericProcessor::updateSettings()`, which allows the plugin to edit its channel objects.
+The GUI will then call :code:`GenericProcessor::updateSettings()`, which allows the plugin to edit or add to its channel objects.
 For example, a plugin could change the name of a data channel, re-order channels, or add metadata to a channel object.
 Note that updating these channel objects is the *only* way that a plugin can communicate its settings to downstream plugins.
 Any local settings that are not applied to these channel objects will not be visible to other plugins.

 There are three types of continuous channels that plugins will encounter: